-- 1. To be eligible for the Pell Grant, students must meet the standards of progress requirements applicable to all students at the College.
+- 1. To be eligible for federal financial aid, students must meet the standards of progress requirements applicable to all students at the College.
 (See Standards of Academic Progress in this catalog). - 2.
 When a student is academically suspended, whether the student serves the suspension or is readmitted on appeal, the student is not eligible to receive a Pell Grant for the duration of the suspension.
 The student will not be eligible to receive a Pell Grant again until he/she achieves a GPA of 2.0 or above based on successfully completing at least one semester of a full load (12 hours during one semester at the College). - 3 Eligible students may receive Pell Grants for a period of time not to exceed 1.5 times the normal length of a specific program. - 4.
-Each academic year, a student with a Pell Grant must earn two-thirds of the minimum number of hours required for each academic year to complete a program in the normal length of time allowed.
+Each academic year, a student must earn two-thirds of the minimum number of hours required for each academic year to complete a program in the normal length of time allowed.
 For programs of one academic year or less, student progress will be measured before the end of the program.
-If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion. - 5.
-Students who do not meet these standards will be ineligible for Pell Grants. - 6.
-Pell Grant recipients who enroll in a college preparatory (remedial) course may not enroll in the same class more than three times and continue to receive financial aid.
-A Pell Grant recipient may not be paid for more than thirty semester hours of college preparatory work.
+If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion.
+Students who do not meet these standards will be ineligible for federal financial aid. - 5.
+Financial aid recipients who enroll in a college preparatory (remedial) course may not enroll in the same class more than three times and continue to receive financial aid.
+A financial aid recipient may not be paid for more than thirty semester hours of college preparatory work. - 6.
+Students who cannot comply with the standards of progress policy for maintaining financial aid eligibility due to extenuating circumstances may submit a written appeal with supporting documentation to the Director of Financial Aid.